Introduction: Finding your product’s “why”

-In Pendo Feedback, for example, items in the roadmap are organized into four main categories:
+In Pendo, for example, items in the roadmap are organized into three main categories:

 Swimlanes help organize your roadmap by product area.
 You can use swimlanes to break up the items in your roadmap by teams or accountabilities, areas of expertise, or any other structure you use to divide and conquer everything you need to get done.

-Sometimes called epics, initiatives group more granular objects—namely, features and requests—under a shared objective or big idea.
+Sometimes called epics, initiatives group more granular features and projects.
 Initiatives should clearly tie back to company goals and ladder up to the product vision.
 Establish a clear naming convention for your initiatives: descriptive enough to be easily understood by someone who doesn’t live and breathe your product, but broad enough to capture all the individual features within it.